duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   extend ActiveSupport::Concern

   included do
+    # this block is executed when module is included in some class
     # define methods validations, callbacks and associations here (before_ has_
     # macros) access module variables @@my_module_variable or class variable
     # self.class.class_variable_get :@@someable_value